Want to discuss Sold a Story?

 Activity 2

-Go onto your school district's website and see if you can determine how your child's school teaches reading.
+Go to your school district's website and see if you can determine how your child's school teaches reading.

 Emily and Margaret have both written articles for parents you might want to read: